Past Life Regression Therapy Uncovers Evidence of Reincarnation

 By: Gaia Staff | Sept.
 18th, 2017

 Could your love of sushi be proof that you were Japanese in a past life?
 Maybe not, but for a group of 24 Burmese children it might be.
-After WWII, a large group of children in Burma claimed to have been Japanese soldiers in a past life and could not tolerate the spicy Burmese cuisine; instead they craved raw fish.
+After WWII, a large group of children in Burma claimed they remembered being Japanese soldiers in their past life and could not tolerate the spicy Burmese cuisine; instead they craved raw fish.